AKMourato/ML-CS_RecSys/README.md

-# CS-ML: Movie recommendation system using Content-Based Filtering
+# CS-ML: Movie recommendation systems

 Recommendation systems are a collection of algorithms used to recommend items to users based on information taken from the user.
 Recommender systems try to capture the patterns and similar behaviors of people, to help predict what else a certain people might enjoy.